All Eyes on Me (Jisoo song): Background

-On March 5, teasers were uploaded to Blackpink’s social media accounts, confirming that Jisoo's solo project would be released on March 31, 2023.
+On March 5, teasers were uploaded to Blackpink's social media accounts, confirming that Jisoo's solo project would be released on March 31, 2023.
 On March 8, the album's title was announced to be Me in a teaser poster featuring a close-up of Jisoo in floral accessories against a green background.
 "All Eyes on Me" was announced as the second track of Me on March 27 in a poster containing the full tracklist and credits for the album.
 It was released worldwide on March 31 through YG and Interscope alongside the title track "Flower".

 Lyrics and production

 "All Eyes on Me" was written by Teddy and Vince and composed by Teddy alongside VVN, R. Tee, and 24, the latter two of which also handled the production.
 It is an upbeat electropop, dance-pop and EDM song that incorporates elements of synth-pop in the outro.
-In a Q&A with South Korean media outlet Osen, Jisoo explained that "The affection for 'All Eyes On Me' is so special that it was prepared as a candidate for the title track.
+In a Q&A with the South Korean media outlet Osen, Jisoo explained that "The affection for 'All Eyes On Me' is so special that it was prepared as a candidate for the title track.
 Feeling cheerful yet deadly?
 I think a lot of people will like it as much as I do."
 The lyrics represent an evolution from the heartbreak anthem of "Flower", instead depicting a self-confident woman who knows her worth and what she deserves, with lines such as “One is not enough, look into my eyes/ I don't want half, just look at me only/ That's a given, it's not so greedy.”
 The singer is depicted as empowered by love, but not at the expense of the dominance she has.